Welcome Johanna, and thanks for talking to me here at German Translation Tips & Resources.

 They are certainly more helpful for some texts than for others, but I couldn’t do without them – particularly with regard to consistency!
 Also, I take a geeky pleasure from a well maintained termbase ;)

-You also offer localization and transcreation services.
+You also offer English to German localization and transcreation services.
 What does the localization process involve?

 It’s hard to draw a line.
 Almost every translation involves a bit of localization, because a translated text shouldn’t read like a translation.